 Cusco is exceptionally easy to reach from various parts of Peru, but there are no direct flights to Cusco from the US, Canada or Europe.

 Fly into Jorge Chavez International Airport in Lima, Peru’s capital city, and connect onto one of the frequent flights from Lima – Velasco Astete Airport in Cusco, and only takes an hour.

-There is a bus which runs from Lima to Cusco, but it takes 24 hours and these days isn’t worth taking as flights are so ubiquitous and affordable.
+There is a bus that runs from national capital Lima to Cuzco, however it takes twenty four hours and currently isn’t worth taking as flights are therefore ubiquitous and reasonable.

 Once in Cusco, all your transport to the Trail and the return trip to Cusco from Machu Picchu will be arranged by your tour company and included in the overall tour price.
 This will include a private bus to Ollantaytambo and km.82, train to km.104 from ollantaytambo and either a train or minibus back to Cusco.